Table of contents

 Opening a demat account is relatively easy.
 The process remains almost similar whether you are opening an account online or offline.
 Here are the steps to open a demat account offline-

-After verifying everything, your demat account will open, and you will get a UID (Unique Identification Number).
+- If everything is clear, your demat account will open and you will get a Unique Identification Number (UID)

 What are the documents required to open a demat account?

 - Pan Card

 - ICAI, ICWAI, ICSI, bar council etc, issued identification cards with photograph

 - Other documents as required by your broker

 - No more paper certificates

 Paper certificates are now replaced by electronic certificates, saving traders from the risk of damage and loss of the document.